Documentation Index

 - Subscribe responses (server → device): Shallow merge — device applies the fields in

-valueto its local state - Schedule bucket: Full replacement — always push the complete schedule JSON
+- Schedule bucket: Full replacement — always push the complete schedule JSON

 - PUT requests (device → server): Inline merge — data fields mixed with metadata at the top level